 How Many “Special Hugs” Do We Need (aka How Much Sex Do We Need)?

 The answer, of course, is that it depends.
 There are so many factors that influence our sex lives, like our personal belief systems, age, desires, past trauma… the list goes on.
-The 20-30 year-old age group seems to be having the most sex, but it makes sense that research shows that the more we take on, like work, children, and marriage, decreases our sexual inhibitions over time.
+The 20-30 year-old age group seems to be having the most sex, but it makes sense that research shows that the more we take on, like work, children, and marriage, the more our sexual inhibitions decrease over time.
 Regardless, having sex once per week is a standard measure (although having sex everyday is still healthy!).

 If you’re looking for ways to increase your libido or have more sex, try: